DennisD2/pdptools/pdpcom/README.md

 This software can connect to a PDP11 and serve as a dumb terminal to it.
 It also allows to upload machine code in batch mode, created by e.g. MACRO-11 PDP11 assembler.
 The machine code need to be in SIMH deposit format.
-This can be created with my other tool, called lst2obj.
-TODO: give link
+This can be created with my other tool, called all2deposit, [Link](../all2deposit)

 *Normal Mode* is like a dumb Terminal to PDP.
 There is a *Command Mode* to enter commands.